thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 The following relates to the closing thoughts of Melvin Conway: "*The initial design of a system is never the best.
 The system may need to change.
 Therefore it requires flexibility of the organisation to design effectively.*".

+> The architecture of the system gets cemented in the forms of the teams that develop it.
+>
+> ...
+>
 > Conway’s Law also kicks in if we take an initial guess at the system decomposition allocate subsystems to teams, and sally forth–the team boundaries will tend to become boundaries within the system.
 >
 > -- Ruth Malan, [Conway's Law, Feb 13, 2008](https://web.archive.org/web/20181022001505/http://traceinthesand.com:80/blog/2008/02/13/conways-law/)